EvelynGameDev/VRMRuntimeImporter/README.md

         string path = PlayerPrefs.GetString(VRM_FILE_PATH_KEY);

-        if ((System.IO.File.Exists(path)))
+        if (System.IO.File.Exists(path))
         {
             VRMRuntimeImporter.LoadVrm(path);
         }
     }

-    // Using the UseVRM method of the VRMRuntimeImporter, the file browser will open and the VRM can be selected; if a VRM file is selected, the loading process will be executed. public void HandleVrmGameObject(GameObject go, string vrmFilepath)
+    // You can receive the game object and VRM path by registering it in the VRMRuntimeImporter's Callback. public void HandleVrmGameObject(GameObject go, string vrmFilepath)
     {
         Debug.Log("HandleVrmGameObject");